Jus-smi/NodeDemo/documentation (2).md

 #### Behavior:

-Additive expressions are used to do mathematical operations on variables.
+Additive expressions are used to do mathematical operations on integers.
 The additive expression adds the left hand side to the right hand side and returns the result.
 Catscript can also subtract or even add negative numbers together.
 In Catscript the additive expressions also support the ability to concatenate two strings together.
-The additive expression is left associative.
+The additive expression is left associative, meaning it will execute from left to right.
+Something to note is that concatination will happen if either side of the addition operator is a string.
+For example, "number " + 4 will result in the string value "number 4".

 ### Factor Expression